Taxation of Earned vs. Unearned Income

 Taxes on Earned Income

-You pay two main types of taxes on earned income, Social Security/Medicare taxes (called FICA, OASDI, or payroll taxes), and federal and state income taxes.
-The payroll taxes that are automatically taken out of your paycheck have two components.
+You pay two main types of taxes on earned income: Social Security/Medicare taxes (called FICA, OASDI, or payroll taxes) and federal and state income taxes.
+The payroll taxes that are withheld from, or automatically taken out of, your paycheck have two components.

 First, 12.4% of earned income is paid to Social Security.
-Your employer pays half of this tax, and you pay half.
-If you are self-employed you'll pay the full 12.4%, however, the "employer" portion of 6.2% is generally tax deductible.
+Your employer pays half of this tax, and you pay the other half.
+If you are self-employed, you pay the full 12.4%; however, the "employer" portion of 6.2% is generally tax deductible.
 This Social Security payroll tax is enforced on the amount of earned income that you receive up to a specified dollar limit, which is called the contribution and benefit base, or earnings cap.
-In 2019, this dollar limit is $132,900, up from $128,400 in 2018.
-This means that no additional Social Security payroll tax is owed on earned income in excess of this limit.
+In 2020, this dollar limit is $137,700, up from $132,900 in 2019.
+No additional Social Security payroll tax is owed on earned income in excess of this limit.

 Unearned Income Taxation

-Most unearned income such as interest income from CDs or savings accounts, IRA withdrawals, and pension payments are taxed at your marginal tax rate.
-However, certain types of unearned income, such as capital gains and qualified dividends are taxed at a lower rate.
+Most unearned income, such as interest income from CDs or savings accounts, IRA withdrawals, and pension payments, are taxed at your marginal tax rate, which is the percentage of tax you pay at each tax bracket.
+However, certain types of unearned income, such as capital gains and qualified dividends, are taxed at a lower rate.